 After a full day’s programme and a long party night, a restful night’s sleep must of course also be ensured.
 Whether romantic in one of the Victorian villas, for example in the Hotel Indigo or modern in the Radisson Blue: there is something for every taste.
 Recommended and examined hotels are to be found under www.peoplemakeglasgow.com

-Information approximately around the gay and lesbian scene in Glasgow finds travelers under https://peoplemakeglasgow.com/whats-on/lgbt or https://www.visitbritain.com/us/en/campaigns/lgbt-guide-glasgow.
+Information about the LGBT scene in Glasgow can be found on https://peoplemakeglasgow.com/whats-on/lgbt or https://www.visitbritain.com/us/en/campaigns/lgbt-guide-glasgow.

-Easyjet flies five times non-stop from Berlin to Glasgow.
-Several times a week, Germanwings makes direct flights from Düsseldorf to the Scottish metropolis.
-From Munich Lufthansa flies directly to Glasgow and from Hamburg and Frankfurt KLM and British Airways offer low-cost fares with a short stopover in Amsterdam or London.
+Easyjet flies five times per week non-stop from Berlin to Glasgow.
+Eurowings offers several direct flights per week from Düsseldorf to the Scottish metropolis.
+Lufthansa serves to Glasgow directly from Munich.
+The best fares from Hamburg and Frankfurt are offered by KLM and British Airways with a short stopover in Amsterdam or London, respectiely.

 More information about Glasgow can be found at www.peoplemakeglasgow.com